l29ah/muesli/README.md

   * http://www.iom.edu/Reports/2004/Dietary-Reference-Intakes-Water-Potassium-Sodium-Chloride-and-Sulfate.aspx
 * Chloride
   * http://www.iom.edu/Reports/2004/Dietary-Reference-Intakes-Water-Potassium-Sodium-Chloride-and-Sulfate.aspx
+  * the upper limit can be bypassed relatively safely as it seems it only increases the blood pressure somewhat in this dose range
 * Manganese
   * Opinion of the scientific committee on food on the tolerable upper intake level of manganese 19.10.2009
     * manganese supplements are evil but no evidence of any damage from excessive intake from the food sources in diets of up to 20mg daily
   * http://discourse.soylent.com/t/have-you-asked-yourself-why-upper-limit-of-manganese-is-11mg-day/7660
-* Chloride
-  * it can be bypassed relatively safely as it seems it only increases the blood pressure somewhat in this dose range
 * Vitamin K
   * green veggies
 * Vitamin C